 The questionnaire will reflect the scope of a PSP and the answers that are required.
 Questions are usually deliberately open-ended to encourage full responses about the experience of patients, carers and clinicians.
 It is important that people who do not know about research feel comfortable contributing their ideas, hence the JLA does not suggest asking people for ‘research questions’ but that they are simply encouraged to write about what is important to them.

 Surveys usually also ask for additional information about the respondents, such as age group, location and type of health professional.
-While the survey is open, this information helps the Steering Group to monitor the range of respondent types, and target their publicity towards any under-represented groups.
-Steering Groups should note that the collection of demographic information from respondents is for this purpose only, and will not be part of the later analysis of the data.
+While the survey is open, this information helps the Steering Group to monitor the range of respondent types and target their publicity towards any under-represented groups.
+Steering Groups should note that the collection of demographic information from respondents is for this purpose only and will not be part of the later analysis of the data.
 The number of demographic questions asked should therefore be kept to a minimum as too many can be off-putting.
-Surveys may also ask respondents whether they are interested in taking part in the prioritisation stages of the PSP by either completing the interim survey or potentially taking part in the final workshop.
-Personal information needs be stored securely and the PSP is responsible for complying with data protection regulations.
-In the Key Documents section of the Heart Surgery PSP you can see a privacy notice created by the PSP to make it clear what would happen with data.
+Surveys may also ask respondents whether they are interested in taking part in the prioritisation stages of the PSP by either completing the interim survey or potentially taking part in the priority setting workshop.
+Personal information needs be stored securely, and the PSP is responsible for complying with data protection regulations.
+The Heart Surgery PSP published a privacy notice to make it clear what would happen with data.

 Translation of surveys may be one way of accessing diverse communities.
 In practice however, few JLA PSPs have used this as a method.
-A more pragmatic solution may be to work with key members of the communities, through local infrastructures, including the community and voluntary sector organisations, to understand the best way of reaching people.
-These may include; a talk at an existing meeting, or place of worship, or a session on the local radio station.
+A more pragmatic solution may be to work with key members of communities, through existing networks, including the community and voluntary sector organisations, to understand the best way of reaching people and mechanisms available to do that.
+These may include a talk at an existing meeting, or place of worship, or a session on the local radio station.